top of page

 An incessant reader, Sandra loved fine coffee, good food, great wine, generous conversation and was a much-loved and admired friend to many.

-She died in January 2008 after a short battle with kidney cancer.
+She died aged 49 in January 2008 from cancer.

 bottom of page